 Where to Stay and Play

 Craving a slice of Mystic Pizza?
 Start your visit to Connecticut in the charming seaport town of Mystic.
 Shops, restaurants, bars and waterfront scenery make for the ideal New England getaway.
-A few great bed & breakfast choices are The Old Mystic Inn, a quaint 18thcentury Colonial home and carriage house featuring antique décor and a cozy fireplace in each room, or the House of 1833, where many rooms have hot tubs and private porches.
+A few quaint hotel choices are Mystic Arbor Cottage, which sits in the heart of Mystic with easy access to shops and restaurants, or the House of 1833, where many rooms have hot tubs and private porches.
 Finally, the Inn at Harbor Hill in nearby Niantic has been rated one of the most romantic inns in the state.

 Further down the Connecticut Shoreline, Madison’s Scranton Seahorse Inn attracts travelers with a luxurious home away from home that’s minutes from gorgeous beaches, top rated restaurants, and trendy boutiques.
 While the stylish DELAMAR hotels in Greenwich, Southport and West Hartford deliver your choice of fabulous waterfront, spa, dining and shopping experiences.
 Or stayover at the chic and stylish Graybarns Inn after a great meal in their tavern.

 On historic Main Street in Middletown, the Inn at Middletown offers renovated guest rooms and classic New England dining at the award-winning Tavern at the Armory.
 And in Coventry, just a short drive from downtown Hartford, the Daniel Rust House B&B offers inviting colonial charm on two scenic acres.